balrahulsunnoju/eqnparse/README.md

 - Commit and push often so you do not loose any of your work.
 - Use the `Makefile`.
 For example, you can run tests with `make test`.
 To make sure your code is properly formatted run `make fix`.

-## Submission

-- Commit and push your working code to your GIT repository.
-- Ensure all tests pass otherwise you may receive no credit.
-- Submit the URL to the commit to the assignment on Canvas.